Incident DetailsCause of Death:

 Captain Charles Arman was shot and killed after responding to a bank robbery.

 As he entered the Tippecanoe Loan and Trust Company in plain clothes, he was shot three times, one shot striking him in the face and died of his wounds at the scene.

 The five male suspects escaped with $831 in a stolen car with Iowa license plates.

 After another bank robbery three years later, a 37- and 47-year-old man were killed and a 65-year-old suspect died by suicide while being pursued by police near Sidell, Illinois.

-Two other suspects were apprehended, charged and later sentenced to life in prison for bank robbery.
+The two remaining suspects were apprehended, charged and later sentenced to life in prison for bank robbery.
 They both escaped from the Indiana State Prison in 1933 with eight other inmates but were subsequently recaptured.

-Members of this group were responsible for the robbery of the Citizens State Bank in Clinton on December 16, 1930 in which Special Deputy Sheriff Joseph Walker of the Vermillion County Sheriff's Department was killed in the line of duty.
+Members of this group were responsible for the robbery of the Citizens State Bank in Clinton of $15,570 on December 16, 1930 in which Special Deputy Sheriff Joseph Walker of the Vermillion County Sheriff's Department was killed in the line of duty.